-The Dalmatian coast is cradled by a range of mountains from one side and a long necklace of more than 1,000 beautiful islands from the other, with rocky, pebble and even sand beaches gently bathing in the warm sun and crystal-clear waters of the Adriatic Sea.
+The Dalmatian coast is cradled by a range of mountains on one side and a long necklace of more than 1,000 beautiful islands on the other, with rock, pebble and even sand beaches gently bathing in the warm sun and crystal-clear waters of the Adriatic Sea.

-201 rooms and suites and 207 private residences of the Radisson Blu Resort & Spa at Dubrovnik Sun Gardens await you at the most southern end of the Dalmatian coast, right next to one of the most beautiful coastal cities in the world, a perfect choice for anybody looking for a hotel in Dubrovnik.
+A total of 201 rooms and suites and 207 private residences of the Radisson Blu Resort & Spa at Dubrovnik Sun Gardens await you at the most southern end of the Dalmatian Coast, right next to one of the most beautiful coastal cities in the world, a perfect choice for anybody looking for a hotel in Dubrovnik.